Halictinae: Communal nesting

-Communal nesting, also known as egalitarian eusociality, is less common than eusocial nesting.
-Bees exhibiting communal nesting share a common nest or nest component, as in eusocial nest.
-However, each female in a communal nest cares for and raises her brood independently.
-Communal nesting may demonstrate an intermediate behavior in reversions from eusocial to solitary societies, suggested by the species Halictus sexcinctus, which can show solitary, communal, or eusocial behavior.
-It was previously thought that communal nesting actually acted as a transitional step to eusociality, but because the fact that communal and eusocial strategies exist separately in H. sexcinctus does not support this theory.
+Communal nesting is less common than eusocial nesting.
+Bees exhibiting communal nesting share a common nest or nest component, but each female in a communal nest cares for and raises her brood independently; there is no cooperation, and no division of labor.
+It was previously thought that communal nesting acted as a transitional step from solitary behavior to eusociality, but the fact that solitary, communal, and eusocial strategies exist separately in Halictus sexcinctus does not support this theory.
 Phylogenetic data from this species suggests that communal behavior may actually serve as a transitional step between eusociality and an evolutionary reversion back to solitary nesting.

 Perennial eusociality

 Lasioglossum marginatum is the only species known to exhibit perennial eusociality.
-This species’ colonies produce a single brood of workers for three to four years and then produce a brood of males and gynes in its final breeding season.
+This species' colonies produce a single brood of workers for three to four years and then produce a brood of males and gynes in its final breeding season.
 Before the end of the breeding season, males disperse to gyne-producing nests to mate.
 Males introduced into nonfinal-year nests mate with workers, and workers disperse to found new nests.
 Queens are the same size as workers, but experience a lifespan of four to five years, while workers live one year.